DiscoverBSD/awesome-bsd/README.md

 ### Community initiatives

-* [BSD Hardware](https://bsd-hardware.info/) - A project to collect hardware details of BSD-powered computers and help users and developers to debug hardware related issues, check for compatibility and find drivers
+* [BSD Hardware](https://bsd-hardware.info/) – a project to collect hardware details of BSD-powered computers and help users and developers to debug hardware related issues, check for compatibility and find drivers
-* [dmesgd](https://dmesgd.nycbug.org/) - A user-submitted repository of searchable \*BSD dmesgs, maintained by NYC\*BUG
+* [dmesgd](https://dmesgd.nycbug.org/) – a user-submitted repository of searchable \*BSD dmesgs, maintained by NYC\*BUG

 ## Learning

-* [The BSD Certification Group](http://www.bsdcertification.org/) - The BSD Certification Group Inc. is a non-profit organization committed to creating and maintaining a global certification standard for system administration on BSD based operating systems.
+* [The BSD Certification Group](http://www.bsdcertification.org/) – a non-profit organization committed to creating and maintaining a global certification standard for system administration on BSD based operating systems.
-* [TeachBSD](http://teachbsd.org/) - Teaching Operating Systems with Tracing : a set of courses for students and software practitioners.
+* [TeachBSD](http://teachbsd.org/) – Teaching Operating Systems with Tracing : a set of courses for students and software practitioners.

 ## Books
 * [Absolute FreeBSD 3rd Ed](https://mwl.io/nonfiction/os#af3e)